MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutVideoAds.md

       - For **Audio**, you can choose the **Music** that you'd like to play in your video.

       > [!NOTE]
       > Not everyone has video templates in Ads Studio yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!
    1. Select **Apply** when you're finished editing your videos.
 1. Optionally, under Advanced settings, you can apply **Advanced URL options** to set up the tracking and redirect information for your ads.
 [Learn more about including tracking templates or URL parameters in your final URL](hlp_BA_CONC_UpgradeURL_URLParameters.md).
 1. Optionally, set up your **Impression tracking URLs**.